padajar/padajar.github.io/_posts/2026-01-27-hunt-recap.md

 various other observations on this year’s hunt.

-- so many cool physical objects. *puzzmon the card game* was incredible, both as a game and in terms of production value. so was the faux-tamagotchi and the hot sauce puzzle (while not for me, i’m sure it’s somebody’s idea of fun)
+- so many cool physical objects. *puzzmon the card game* was incredible, both as a game and in terms of production value. so were the faux-tamagotchi and the hot sauce puzzle (while not for me, i’m sure it’s somebody’s idea of fun)

 - the scavenger hunt giving RP which was used to unlock puzzles was a great way of making scavenger tasks feel more organic and necessary, rather than something that you only use once. they certainly fell off in terms of usefulness as time went on, but i think that is ok